kylemcdonald/PhotoMosaic/readme.md

 # PhotoMosaic

-Large multi-screen photomosaic with transitions and realtime mosaic generation.
+Optimized for multi-screen display and efficient mosaic computation.

-The loading code assumes that all icons are square, and three channel images.
+The loading code assumes that all icons are square three channel images.